La Donna L. Forsgren

 Research Interests

-African American theatre and performance, Black feminist theory, Black queer theory, Black Liberation Struggle, Black Girlhood Studies, production dramaturgy
+African American theatre and performance, Black feminist and queer theory, Black Liberation Struggle, Black Girlhood Studies, Dramaturgy

 Biography

 She is the recipient of ASTR’s Oscar G. Brockett Essay Prize (2020) and the Mid-America Theatre Conference’s Robert A. Schanke Theatre Research Award (2016) for her research in African American theatre history.
 Her first book, In Search of Our Warrior Mothers: Women Dramatists of the Black Arts Movement, investigates the works and careers of Black women playwrights: Martie Evans-Charles, J.e.
 Franklin, Sonia Sanchez, and Barbara Ann Teer.
-Her second book, Sistuhs in the Struggle: An Oral History of the Black Arts Movement Theatre and Performance, explores the art and activism of pioneering Black women intellectuals of the 1960-1970s.
+Her second book, Sistuhs in the Struggle: An Oral History of the Black Arts Movement Theatre and Performance, is a finalist for ATHE’s Outstanding Book Award (2021).

 Representative Publications, Performances, and Creative Works